tsaikat/Homework-C-/README.md

-Homework from PA1 class at CVUT
+Homeworks from PA1 class at CVUT